 By now you’ve probably read one of the countless news stories proclaiming that Nutella causes cancer.
 And if you’re like me you’ve reluctantly resigned yourself to your fate at the hands of such hazelnutty goodness.
 I dug a bit deeper to learn about the science behind the viral headline and what it means for our favorite toast spread.

 Did a team of scientists sit down to besmirch our beloved Nutella?
 Not quite, no. In fact, Nutella was not mentioned once in the studies conducted.
+Does it cause cancer?

 The European Food Safety Authority (EFSA) regularly publishes an annual overview of food safety science conducted over the course of the year.
 In 2016, one such study looked at the presence of three known carcinogenic (cancer-causing) compounds in vegetable oils and processed foods: glycidyl fatty acid esters (GE), 3-monochloropropanediol (3-MCPD), 2-monochloropropanediol (2-MCPD).

 Vegetable oils.
 Ah-ha!
 Now we’re getting somewhere.
 One of the primary ingredients in Nutella is palm oil.
 Did you know that palm oil smells?
 It’s quite pungent in fact.
 It doesn’t ruin the flavor of your food because food processors remove the odor before production.
 The deodorizing process involves heating the oil to significant temperatures (above 200°C).
 During that process, the contaminants form.

 Herein lies the problem.
 Glycidol, the parent compound of GE, is both carcinogenic and genotoxic (capable of damaging DNA) and as such there are no safe limits of consumption.
 In animal studies, 3-MCPD caused kidney and reproductive damage in males.
 Palm oil contains both contaminants in significant quantities.